-A Canadian study led by the Children’s Hospital of Eastern Ontario (CHEO) Research Institute looked at records on 484 anaphylaxis patients at two large pediatric emergency departments in Toronto and Ottawa.
+The 2015 study, led by the Children’s Hospital of Eastern Ontario (CHEO) Research Institute, looked at records on 484 anaphylaxis patients at two large pediatric emergency departments in Toronto and Ottawa.
 The researchers found that almost 15 percent of the children had a biphasic reaction, with most occurring within six hours of the start of the first reaction.
 At least half of these were serious and required treatment with epinephrine.

 “The key message here for patients, parents, caregivers, teachers, and first-responder health professionals is: to prevent an anaphylactic reaction from worsening, administer epinephrine immediately after the onset of the early symptoms of an allergic reaction,” said Dr. Waleed Alqurashi, an emergency medicine physician at CHEO, and assistant professor at the University of Ottawa.